On martingale approximations and the quenched weak invariance principle: Introduction

-Another interesting point of our approach and of the approximating martingale we consider here, is that they lead not only to a useful estimate of $\Vert S_{n}-M_{n}\Vert_p$, but, together with our ergodic theorem (see Theorem \ref{theoergo}), they allow also to show that, under the Maxwell-Woodroofe condition \eqref{MW}, $\E_0[(S_n-M_n)^2] =o(n)$ $\P$-a.s. (see our Proposition \ref{propquenched1}).
-This allows to give a definitive positive answer to the question whether the quenched central limit theorem for $n^{-1/2}S_n$ holds true under \eqref{MW}.
-As we shall see, we can even say more since, using a maximal inequality from Merlev\`ede and Peligrad \cite{MP}, we establish in Theorem \ref{quenched} that the functional form of the quenched central limit theorem also holds under Maxwell-Woodroofe condition.
+Another interesting point of our approach and of the approximating martingale we consider here, is that they lead not only to a useful estimate of $\| S_{n}-M_{n}\|_p$, but, together with a new ergodic theorem with rate (see Theorem \ref{theoergo}), they allow also to show that, under the Maxwell--Woodroofe condition (\ref{MW}), $\E_0[(S_n-M_n)^2] =o(n)$ $\P$-a.s.; see our Proposition \ref {propquenched1}.
+This allows us to give a definitive positive answer to the question of whether the quenched central limit theorem for $n^{-1/2}S_n$ holds true under (\ref{MW}).
+As we shall see, we can even say more since, using a maximal inequality from Merlev\`ede and Peligrad \cite{MP}, we establish in Theorem \ref{quenched} that the functional form of the quenched central limit theorem also holds under the Maxwell--Woodroofe condition.

 Our paper is structured as follows.
 Section \ref{sectmain} contains our main results.
-More precisely, in Section \ref{submartappro} we construct an approximating martingale with stationary differences in $\LL^p$ that leads to estimates of the ${\mathbb L}^p$ approximating error between the partial sums and the constructed martingale (see Theorem \ref{theoMW}).
-In Section \ref{subquenched}, we address the question of the quenched weak invariance principle under the Maxwell-Woodroofe's condition \eqref{MW}.
-Section \ref{sectappli} is devoted to some applications of the estimates given in Theorem \ref{theoMW} to various kind of limit behavior of the partial sums.
-In Section \ref{sectproof}, we prove the results stated in Sections \ref{submartappro} and \ref{subquenched} and state a new ergodic theorem with rates (see Theorem \ref{theoergo}) whose proof is postponed in Section \ref{sectergodic}.
-Some technical results are given and proven in Section \ref{secttechres}.
+More precisely, in Section \ref{submartappro} we construct an approximating martingale with stationary differences in $\LL^p$ that leads to estimates of the ${\mathbb L}^p$ approximating error between the partial sums and the constructed martingale; see Theorem \ref{theoMW}.
+In Section~\ref{subquenched}, we address the question of the quenched weak invariance principle under the Maxwell--Woodroofe condition (\ref{MW}).
+Section \ref{sectappli} is devoted to some applications of the estimates given in Theorem \ref {theoMW} to various kind of limit behavior of the partial sums.
+In Section \ref{sectproof}, we prove the results stated in Sections \ref {submartappro} and \ref{subquenched} and state a new ergodic theorem with rate (see Theorem \ref{theoergo}) whose proof is postponed in Appendix \ref{sectergodic}.
+Some technical results are given and proven in Appendix \ref{secttechres}.